That Time We Bought a Camper and Moved to Maine {March 2022}

 So yeah - we got settled at the Airbnb and then fuck me raw but it snowed like 8 goddamn inches that first night after not having snowed in weeks.
 So that made for the perfect delivery the next morning!
 Hahahahaha.
 No but for real, it was a shit show.
 That next morning, the morning of delivery day, we trudged across the street to our friends house to see the state of things and to see how bad it was in the spot where the camper was supposed to go - spoiler alert: it was fuckin bad.
 Our friends have a plow guy, but he comes just whenever the fuck, not like on a schedule, so everyone was sweatin’ whether he would beat the trailer delivery.
 We all started shoveling just in case the plow guy didn’t come in time.
 That was fuckin fun holy hell.
 Then the plow guy ended up coming, but when the trailer actually arrived everyone quickly realized we had holy shit underfuckingestimated how big the trailer was and how much room the delivery guy would need.
 I have the whole delivery journey documented in an Instagram highlight, ha.

 It was kind of a fucking disaster.
-I mean initially the fucking guy couldn’t even get it up the driveway.
-He had to park on the side of the (semi busy 50mph) road in front of the house and undo the jacks because they were raking against the asphalt as he attempted to get up the driveway.
+I mean initially the fucking delivery guy couldn’t even get it up the driveway.
+He had to park on the side of the (semi busy 50mph) road in front of the house and undo the stabilizer jacks that were mounted to the back bumper because they were raking against the asphalt as he attempted to get up the driveway.
 So the first hurdle was him actually just getting up the fucking mild incline of the driveway.
-And then it was like - jesus mother fuck he just had no room to turn around and get the trailer in place.
+And then it was like - jesus mother fuck he just had no room to turn around and back the trailer into its place.
 Also he was young and inexperienced, which did not help.

 Amy ended up calling the plow guy to come back and plow some more space.
 He did and we gave him $58, all the cash we had on us, and in the end, two hours after the delivery guy pulled up, the camper was officially in its place.